NUKIB/misp/README.md

 # MISP Docker image

-[MISP](https://github.com/misp/misp/) container (Docker) image focused on high performance and security based on [AlmaLinux](https://hub.docker.com/_/almalinux), ready for production.
+[MISP](https://github.com/misp/misp/) container (Docker) image focused on high performance and security based on [AlmaLinux 8](https://hub.docker.com/_/almalinux), ready for production.

 This image contains the latest version of MISP and the required dependencies.
 Image is intended as immutable, which means that it is not possible to update MISP from the user interface and instead, an admin should download a newer image.

+> [!IMPORTANT]
+> This container is intended to be used with MISP v2.5.
+If you want to use older MISP v2.4, please use [`misp-2.4` branch](https://github.com/NUKIB/misp/tree/misp-2.4).

 ## Key features

-* 🎩 Image is based on AlmaLinux, so perfectly fits your infrastructure if you use CentOS or RHEL as a host system
+* 🎩 Image is based on AlmaLinux, so it perfectly fits your infrastructure if you use CentOS or RHEL as a host system
 * ✅ Modern MISP features are enabled by default (like advanced audit log or storing settings in the database)
 * 👩‍💻 Integrated support for [OpenID Connect (OIDC) authentication](docs/OIDC.md)
 * 🔒️ PHP is by default protected by Snuffleupagus extensions with [rules](snuffleupagus-misp.rules) tailored to MISP